-All women should be tested for gestational diabetes during pregnancy.
-This usually occurs between 24 and 28 weeks of pregnancy, although some women may be advised to be tested earlier.
+All women should be screened for gestational diabetes during pregnancy.
+This usually occurs between 24 and 28 weeks of pregnancy, although some women may be advised to be screened earlier.

 An Oral Glucose Tolerance Test (OGTT) is used to check how your body responds to a glucose load.
 After fasting (not eating) for 8–12 hours, a blood sample is taken.
 You then have a drink containing 75g of glucose, and blood samples are taken one and two hours later.